All Episodes

 Don't go.

-Don't you know, folks, affordable housing is now a right.
+Don't you know, folks, affordable housing is now a right?

 Affordable housing is a right.

-Sturdley, I'll bet you something.
+Snerdley, I'll bet you something.

 I want you to do a test.

-May not work with you.
+It may not work with you.

-You're your your friends are all Don, I want you to try this.
+Dawn, I want you to try this.

 You're conservative.

-I want you to send them just an email without any opinion in it that says, Did you hear Obama is going to refinance everybody's mortgage and make it more affordable?
+I want you to send them just an email without any opinion in it that says, did you hear Obama is going to refinance everybody's mortgage and make it more affordable?

-I want you to I want you to tell me the reaction you get.
+I want you to tell me the reaction you get.

 Oh, that's a great idea.

-The conser and I mean conservative friends.
+I mean conservative friends.

 Just say, did you hear Obama is thinking of just forgiving everybody's underwater mortgage?

-Illustrating the trouble we're in it.
+Illustrating the trouble we're in.

-People do not know about separation of powers, do not know about the const do not know that such dictatorial powers are not permitted, do not know that they are going to be paying for it.
+People do not know about separation of powers, do not know about the Constitution, do not know that such dictatorial powers are not permitted, do not know that they are going to be paying for it.

 You wait.